codeninja2000/CSCI202/CODE/M01/roman_decimal_convert/README.md

 - Symbol I can be subtracted from V and X only.

 - Symbol X can be subtracted from L, M, and C only.

+## Installation and Execution

+### Prerequisites
+- make
+- g++

+On Windows, the prerequisites are available through MinGW or Cygwin.
+If you're on macOS or linux, the prerequisites are available through your favorite package manager.

+1. Clone repository

+     - Using https: `git clone https://github.com/codeninja2000/CSCI202.git`

+     - Using ssh: `git@github.com:codeninja2000/CSCI202.git`

+     - Using Github CLI: `gh repo clone codeninja2000/CSCI202`

+2. Change to project folder
+     - `cd <path/to/repo>/roman_decimal_convert`

+3. Run make
+     - `make`

+4. Run executable

+## Author
+Grant Simpson